Cubs vs. Marlins Player Props Betting Odds

 Steele Stats

-- Justin Steele (4-0) will take the mound for the Cubs, his sixth start of the season.
+- Justin Steele (4-0) will take to the mound for the Cubs and make his seventh start of the season.

 Steele Recent Games